arturododd/AppTestForCCLLabel/README.md

 AppTestForCCLLabel
 ==================

-Simple App for CCL Label with SQLite
+Simple App for CCL Label
+-Directory Type App
+-Connecting to SQLite database
+-Ability to delete records with swipe